AleoNet/welcome/documentation/testnet/getting_started/00_overview.md

 The Aleo Testnet API is organized around [REST](https://en.wikipedia.org/wiki/Representational_state_transfer).

-To connect to the network, make a request to an Aleo Testnet III bootnode.
+To connect to the network, make a request to an Aleo Testnet bootnode.
 <!-- markdown-link-check-disable -->

 | URL              |